19+ Exciting Things to do in Quebec City Summer 2017 [Full guide]

 By Emilie Bergeron on July 30th, 2017

 Not too sure what to do while you’re in Quebec City this summer?
 We’ve got you covered!
 Top restaurants, festivals, cute shops… we did some serious research and picked our favourite 15 spring and summer activities for you.
 We even added some bonuses, for the extra ambitious Quebec City goer!

-Enjoy Old Quebec Best Food Tour
+#1 Old Quebec Food & Cultural Tour

 Attractions, Activities, and Romantic Things to do in Quebec City This Spring and Summer